-Model Law of Factoring (MLF) Egyptian Factoring Law (EFL) Comments No. 176 for the year 2018 A transfer that is effective against third parties at the time of the commencement of insolvency proceedings in respect of the transferor remains effective against third parties and retains the priority it had before the commencement of the insolvency proceedings, unless another claim has priority pursuant to the applicable insolvency law.
-According to the EFL no rules govern the priority in the case of the transferor is being bankrupted.
-According to Article (43) of the EFL: Guarantees may be agreed between the transferor and the transferee to satisfy its rights, including a mortgage, to ensure that it has the first charge in fulfilling the transferee's rights in the event of the transferor's bankruptcy Article 16 Transfers competing with claims arising by operation of law The following claims arising by operation of other law have priority over a transfer that is effective against third parties but only up to [the enacting State to specify the amount for each category of claim]: (a) []; (b) [].]
+Model Law of Factoring (MLF) Egyptian Factoring Law (EFL) No. 176 for the year 2018 Comments A transfer that is effective against third parties at the time of the commencement of insolvency proceedings in respect of the transferor remains effective against third parties and retains the priority it had before the commencement of the insolvency proceedings, unless another claim has priority pursuant to the applicable insolvency law.
+Article 16 According to the EFL no rules govern the priority in the case of the transferor is being bankrupted.
+According to Article (43) of the EFL: Guarantees may be agreed between the transferor and the transferee to satisfy its rights, including a mortgage, to ensure that it has the first charge in fulfilling the transferee's rights in the event of the transferor's bankruptcy Transfers competing with claims arising by operation of law The following claims arising by operation of other law have priority over a transfer that is effective against third parties but only up to [the enacting State to specify the amount for each category of claim]: (a) []; (b) [].]
 According to the EFL no rules govern claims arising by operation of other laws.
 In case the Transferor register any guarantee in the record according to the Law No. 115 for the year 2015, this registration shall have a priority against any third party, and the transferor shall have a privilege on the guarantee with the priority before other privilege right and mortgage of any third party under any other laws, excluding judicial expenses, fees and expenses of execution on the movable.
 The object for including this article is not obvious, and it shall be more effective to stipulate the rights which shall have the priority over the right of the transfer.
-Article 17 Transfers competing with rights of judgment creditors Assorbing the FFL the Article No. (40) shall server the 1.
-The right of a creditor that has obtained a judgment or provisional order ("judgment creditor") has priority over a transfer if, before the transfer is made effective against According the EFL the Article No. (48) shall cover the transfers competing with rights of judgement creditors, the articles No. (48) stipulated that: The transferee shall have the right to recourse the third parties, the judgment creditor has [taken the steps to be specified by the transferor in the following cases:
+Article 17 Transfers competing with rights of judgment creditors 1.
+The right of a creditor that has obtained a judgment or provisional order ("judgment creditor") has priority over a transfer if, before the transfer is made effective against third parties, the judgment creditor has [taken the steps to be specified by the According the EFL the Article No. (48) shall cover the transfers competing with rights of judgement creditors, the articles No. (48) stipulated that: The transferee shall have the right to recourse the transferor in the following cases: